varunbhatia9/pubsub/README.md

 To create a new Subscriber
 $subscriber = new MiniQ(0,1);

-To add a new Topic
-// if queue exists we get Queue Id , else new queue is created
+To add a new Topic (if queue exists we get Queue Id , else new queue is created)
 $queue_id = $subscriber->createQueue('News');

 To become a Publisher